vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 <img src="{{ site.baseurl }}/assets/arangodb-positioning.png" width="600px"/>

 For getting started with ArangoDB, see [here](https://www.arangodb.com/docs/stable/getting-started.html).
 Some of the following is extracted from that documentation.
 After installing ArangoDB, you can access the web interface at [http://localhost:8529](http://localhost:8529); log in as user `root` (without a password) and connect to the `_system` database.
+(Note that in a real setup, the root user would only be used for administrative purposes, and you would first create a new username.
+For the sake of simplicity, we'll take a shortcut here.)

 #### Web interface vs arangosh
 In the context of this course, we will use the web interface for ArangoDB.
 Although very easy to use, it does have some shortcomings compared to the command line `arangosh`, or using ArangoDB from within programs written in python or other languages.
 For example, we won't be able to run centrality queries using the web interface.
 If you're even a little bit serious about using databases, you should get yourself acquainted with the shell as well.